-THE CONSTRUCTION OF THE LUXEMBOURG PALACE BEGAN IN 1615 AT THE BEHEST OF MARIE DE MEDICIS AND WAS COMPLETED AROUND 1630.
-MARIE DE MEDICIS TOOK UP RESIDENCE IN THE WEST WING OF THE PALACE AS OF 1625.
-SHE STAYED THERE UNTIL SHE HAD TO LEAVE FRANCE IN 1631, FORCED TO EXILE BY HER SON LOUIS XIII AFTER THE EVENTS KNOWN AS THE "DAY OF THE DUPES".
-The Palace remained a princely estate lived in successively by Louis XIII's brother, Gaston of Orleans (1642), then by his widow and his daughters among whom the Duchess of Montpensier known as the Grande Mademoiselle and the Duchess of Guise (1660), who offered it to Louis XIV in 1694.
 In 1715, the Regent Philippe of Orleans inherited it before giving it up to his daughters, the Duchess of Berry and Louise Elisabeth of Orleans, former Queen of Spain.
 In 1778, Louis XVI gave the Palace to his brother the Count of Provence, who would later become King Louis XVIII.
 He fled the Revolution.
 The Luxembourg Palace became a prison before being assigned to the Directoire in 1795 and to the Sénat Conservateur (Conservative Senate) at the end of 1799.
 It then underwent profound architectural changes under the direction of Jean-François-Thérèse Chalgrin (1739-1811) to better suit its new parliamentary function.
 In 1814, under the Restauration, the Luxembourg Palace was allocated to the Chambre des Pairs (Chamber of Peers).
 During the July Monarchy, the increasing number of Peers of France led architect Alphonse de Gisors (1796-1866) to push the Palace's South-facing wall 30 meters forward into the Garden to allow for the construction of the current Salle des Séances (Senate Chamber) and Library.
 In 1852, he made the most of this enlargement by building the main gallery, then known as the Salle du Trône (Room of the Throne) and currently referred to as the Salle des Conférences (Conference Hall).
 The Palace was then allocated to the Senate of the Second Empire, after hosting the shortlived Commission du gouvernement pour les travailleurs (Workers governmental committee) of the Second Republic, in 1848.
 Following the demise of the Second Empire, the Palace housed the Seine Préfecture and the meetings of the town council, after the Paris town hall had been set on fire during the Commune.
 In 1879, all seats of public offices were transferred from Versailles to Paris and the Luxembourg Palace was allocated to the Senate of the Third Republic until 1940, when it was then occupied by the Luftwaffe command staff for Western Europe.
 In 1944, it became the seat of the provisional Consultative Assembly.
 The Higher Court of Justice held its meetings there in 1945 as well as the 1946 Peace Conference.
 The Palace was allocated to the Council of the Republic at the end of 1946 before becoming home to the Senate of the Fifth Republic in 1958.
-LUXEMBOURG PALACE

-1st FLOOR PLAN

-GROUND FLOOR PLAN

-LUXEMBOURG PALACE

-EUROPEAN HERITAGE DAYS 2022

-ROUTE FOR PEOPLE WITH REDUCED MOBILIY

-The room numbers correspond to the guidebook.
-Rooms are visited in the following order : 1-3-2-6-7-8-9-10-11-12-13-14-15-4-5.

-80

-R00M1
+LUXEMBOURG PALACE EUROPEAN HERITAGE DAYS 2023 EUROPEAN HERITAGE DAYS 2023 LUXEMBOURG PALACE ROUTE FOR PEOPLE WITH REDUCED MOBILIY Les numéros des pièces correspondent à la brochure de visite.
+Les pièces sont visitées dans l'ordre suivant : 1 - 3 - 2 - 6 - 7 - 8 - 9 - 10 - 11 - 12 - 13 - 14 - 5.
+0

-GALLERY OF QUESTEURS

-Designed by Alphonse de Gisors, it opens onto the garden, on the south side of the building.
+EUROPEAN HERITAGE DAYS 16TH-17TH SEPTEMBER 2023 05 R00M1 GALLERY OF QUESTEURS Designed by Alphonse de Gisors, it opens onto the garden, on the south side of the building.

 ROOM 2 ROOM OF THE GOLDEN BOOK

 Decorated in 1817 by architect Baraguey with painted wooden panels taken from the apartments of Queen Marie de Medicis at the Luxembourg Palace and wood panelling taken from the royal apartments of Queen Anne of Austria, at the Louvre.

+R00M 3

-ROOM 3 OFFICES OF A VICE-PRESIDENT OF THE SENATE Former reading room of the Peers of France.
+OFFICES OF A VICE-PRESIDENT OF THE SENATE

+Former reading room of the Peers of France.